 Somerset NHS Menopause Service

-Our aim is to improve the quality of life and long-term health of midlife women in Somerset.
+The aims of the service are to improve the quality of life and long-term health of mid-life women in Somerset.

-This provides specialist menopause advice to Somerset GPs and assesses complex patients via face-to-face appointments.
-The first patients were seen at the Glastonbury Surgery in April.
+The service provides specialist menopause advice to Somerset GPs and assesses complex patients via face-to-face appointments if needed.

-• if they need advice on lifestyle and non-hormonal prescribed options if they don’t want to, or are unable to, take HRT
+- if they need advice on other options if they don’t want to, or are unable to, take HRT

 How can women in Somerset experiencing symptoms associated with menopause access help?